Sankrityayana/Notes-App/README.md

 Architecture Overview
 ---------------------
 1. On load, the app fetches `/api/config.js` which sets `window.APP_CONFIG.GOOGLE_CLIENT_ID` from environment variables.
-2. Google Identity Services renders two buttons (Sign Up / Sign In).
+2. Google Identity Services renders a single “Sign in with Google” button.
 3. After login, the app decodes the ID token to get the Google user ID (`sub`) and stores a session in `sessionStorage`.
 4. Notes are fetched from IndexedDB filtered by `userId`.
 First-time users get a seeded welcome note.
 5. Create/Edit/Delete operations update IndexedDB and the UI re-renders with animations.